-How to Help Children Cope with a Disaster
+How to Help Children Cope With a Disaster

 Survivors of hurricanes, tornadoes, wildfires and other such events sometimes have a challenge coping in the aftermath.
-And though adults may shoulder much of the practical burden of recovering, it’s important to recognize that young children and adolescents can face a trying time too.
+And though adults may shoulder much of the practical burden of recovering, it’s important to recognize that young children and adolescents can face a trying time, too.

 The American Academy of Pediatrics (AAP) and the Substance Abuse and Mental Health Services Administration (SAMHSA) offer advice for parents and caregivers to follow in the wake of a disaster — what frequently can be a life-altering event for parents and kids.
-The following tips may be a good starting point for parents who want to talk to their children about disaster and to help them cope effectively.
+The following tips may be a good starting point for parents who want to talk to their children about disaster and help them cope effectively.

 It’s common for children to show signs of regression due to high levels of stress.
 For example, after a disaster, younger children may return to bed-wetting and sucking their thumbs, SAMHSA says.
 They can also become overly attached to a parent or other caregiver.
 Older children and teens may decline to speak about the experience, simply assuring parents that they are “OK.”
 They may also complain of physical pain as a way of expressing emotional anguish.
 Children of all ages may display changes in sleeping and eating patterns.